 Born and raised in Germany.
 My tech-savvy uncle exposed me to PCs of the very early generations, and games obviously came along with it.
 That was really the beginning of everything, and I don’t think there was ever since a point in my life without access to a device that can play games.
 Since back then I was very active in sports and a naturally competitive person.
 It was an obvious transition to competing in games as soon as the features came out — from Nintendo Game Boy cables to LAN cables and finally the internet.
 Even in my teenage years I was attending LAN parties, joining and founding “clans” as we called them back then.
 Eventually, I started organizing events in addition to participating.
 I didn’t know the term “entrepreneurship” until probably 15 years later.
 I just liked to do events, and — given the poor financial status of a student — I started to monetize things.
-My first local sponsors were as simple as the next-door local businesses.
+My first local patrons were as simple as the next-door local businesses.

 Fast forward to crossing the millennium — the internet revolution came.
 LANs died and things picked up quickly online.
 So while still competitively playing CSGO, World of Warcraft, Dota, etc. I continued where I started before the internet was a thing for gaming.
 All on the side, grinding through the nights after long and full days at my job or the university.

 Always getting nostalgic after watching #Blizzcon and went through some old folders.
 I present #throwback Sunday and a picture of #esports in 2002.
 A tiny weekend LAN among friends.
 One of a series we did for a few years since shortly before the millennium. pic.twitter.com/IQsD2GFT7q